dkfans/keeperfx/docs/keeperfx_readme.txt

 a patch is only an additional feature, which you can use by overwriting some files from complete version with new ones.

-Installation over original DK:

-From ver 0.3.3 of KeeperFX, installation over the original DK is no longer supported.

 Available languages:

 The following languages are currently functional: